 Following the direction in its ordinance to “to investigate the performance of governmental… employees… in order to detect and prevent misconduct, inefficiency and waste within the programs and operations of the city government,” OIG initiated an investigation into allegations of Department of Buildings inspectors taking bribes.
 In 2006, this operation expanded into a joint federal corruption investigation between OIG and the United States Postal Inspection Service (USPIS), now known as Operation Crooked Code.
 Phase One of Operation Crooked Code led to the arrest and conviction of six people, including five City of Chicago employees and one private contractor.
 They were arrested on federal bribery charges for exchanging cash payments with an undercover cooperating witness relating to various zoning and building permit matters.
-Phase 2 of Operation Crooked Code, also spearheaded by the IGO, the USPIS, the Federal Bureau of Investigation (FBI), and the US Department of Labor Inspector General’s Office lead to the arrest of 17 additional individuals.
+Phase 2 of Operation Crooked Code, also spearheaded by OIG, the USPIS, the Federal Bureau of Investigation (FBI), and the US Department of Labor Inspector General’s Office lead to the arrest of 17 additional individuals.
 This included the arrest of nine City employees and eight private contractors and expeditors, primarily for exchanging cash payments and other benefits with a corrupt former expeditor for short-cutting the City’s building, zoning, and permitting process.
 Evidence against these defendants included recordings made by cooperating witnesses and a court-authorized wire tap.
 Phase 2 of Operation Crooked Code has lead to 11 convictions; four defendants have federal trials coming up.
 As a result of Operation Crooked Code, the OIG has been able to identify a systemic problem in City operations, and to demonstrate to Chicago taxpayers that OIG’s mission of rooting out corruption is a number one priority.

-The City of Chicago Office of Inspector General and the United States Attorney’s Office announced that a former City employee was sentenced to one year and one day in prison today after having been found guilty of two counts of bribery.
-In November 2011, Dominick Owens, of Chicago, was found guilty of accepting two separate … [Read More…]
+The City of Chicago Office of Inspector General and the United States Attorney’s Office announced that a former City employee was sentenced to one year and one day in prison after having been found guilty of two counts of bribery.
+In November 2011, Dominick Owens, of Chicago, was found guilty of accepting two separate bribes … [Read More…]

-The City of Chicago Office of Inspector General (IGO) and the United States Attorney’s Office announced that a City of Chicago Zoning Investigator was sentenced to 31 months in prison today to be followed by two years of supervised release as a result of his conviction for accepting a $500 bribe in exchange for providing … [Read More…]
+The City of Chicago Office of Inspector General and the United States Attorney’s Office announced that a City of Chicago Zoning Investigator was sentenced to 31 months in prison today to be followed by two years of supervised release as a result of his conviction for accepting a $500 bribe in exchange for providing a … [Read More…]

 A City of Chicago zoning inspector has pled guilty to one count of conspiracy to commit bribery.
 In exchange for his cooperation, federal prosecutors are recommending that William Wellhausen be sentenced to 15 months in prison and pay fines totaling more than $33,000.

 A City of Chicago building inspector was arrested and charged in a federal criminal complaint for allegedly accepting cash bribes.
-The complaint alleges Dominick Owens took more than $20,000 in bribes, in return for delivering Certificates of Occupancy for numerous construction projects.
+The complaint alleges Dominick Owens took more than $20,000 in bribes.
+In return for delivering Certificates of Occupancy for numerous construction projects.

-A jury in U.S. District Court has convicted Michael Reese, a Supervising Building/Construction Inspector for the City of Chicago, on two counts of making false statements and one count of conspiracy to commit fraud.
+A jury in U.S. District Court has convicted Michael Reese (a Supervising Building/Construction Inspector for the City of Chicago) on two counts of making false statements and one count of conspiracy to commit fraud.
 Reese becomes the 12th person convicted as part of “Operation Crooked Code”, a joint investigation between the Department of Justice and … [Read More…]

-Fifteen defendants, including property owners and developers, contractors and seven City of Chicago inspectors were arrested on federal bribery charges, most of them for allegedly exchanging cash payments and other benefits with a former corrupt “expediter” relating to various city building, zoning and related permit matters, federal law enforcement officials and the city’s Inspector General … [Read More…]
+Fifteen defendants (including property owners and developers, contractors and seven City of Chicago inspectors) were arrested on federal bribery charges.
+Most of them for allegedly exchanging cash payments and other benefits with a former corrupt “expediter” relating to various city building, zoning and related permit matters.
+Federal law enforcement officials and the city’s Inspector General … [Read More…]